penrynjohnp/logicapps-labs/docs/logic-apps-agent-in-a-day/02_create_resource_group.md

-# Module 2 - Creating the Resource Group
+---
+title: 02 - Create your resource group
+description: Create the Azure resource group that will contain all services provisioned during the Logic Apps Agent in a Day workshop. ms.service: logic-apps ms.topic: tutorial ms.date: 08/19/2025
+author: absaafan
+ms.author: absaafan
+---

-In this module we will create the resource group that will contains all the resources provisioned in this workshop
+In this module we will create the Azure resource group that will contain all the resources provisioned in this workshop.

 1. In the search bar, enter `Resource Groups` and select `Resource Groups` from list of services returned.